Don Kernodle: Professional wrestling career

+Early Career (1973–1982)

 In college, Kernodle lettered four times in amateur wrestling.
 He was also a two time national arm wrestling champion.
 After graduating from Elon College, Kernodle started wrestling in 1973 in the National Wrestling Alliance's Jim Crockett Promotions.
 He got his start by accepting a "shoot" wrestling challenge from Bob Roop.
 Although Roop defeated Kernodle by submission, Kernodle's skills impressed Ole Anderson and Gene Anderson who both offered to train Kernodle for free.

-Cobra Corps in Mid-Atlantic
+Cobra Corps in Mid-Atlantic (1982–1984)

 At first, he (now known as Pvt.
 Kernodle) was part of Sgt.
 Slaughter's "Cobra Corps" and teamed with Slaughter and Pvt.
 Jim Nelson.
 In 1982, the team of Kernodle and Nelson won the NWA Mid-Atlantic Tag Team Championship from Porkchop Cash and Jay Youngblood.
 They later lost the title to Cash and King Parsons, from whom they also regained the title.
 After Nelson was removed from the alliance, Kernodle became the tag partner of Sgt.
 Slaughter, with whom he held the NWA World Tag Team Championship in late 1982 and early 1983.
 They lost the titles in a steel cage match vs. Rick Steamboat and Jay Youngblood on March 12, 1983.

-World Wrestling Federation
+World Wrestling Federation (1982–1984)

 While teaming with Nelson, the duo wrestled on at least three cards co-promoted by the World Wrestling Federation in Maple Leaf Gardens in 1982, wrestling Steamboat and Youngblood at least twice, with Kernodle defeating Youngblood for the NWA Canadian Television Championship in a solo bout on August 8, 1982.

 Kernodle would continue to wrestle on co-promoted cards through May 23, 1983 when he made his Madison Square Garden debut for the WWF.
 Kernodle would wrestle in the WWF through November 1983, being primarily featured on television defeating the likes of Jeff Craney, Jack Carson, Bill Dixon, Steve King, and Tony Colon but falling short to Tito Santana and Rocky Johnson in single competition and The Invaders in tag team competition.
 Additionally, Kernodle was frequently used as a substitute for Afa Anoa'i in main event matches throughout 1983.
 Kernodle's last bout in the WWF was on a co-promoted card in 1984 at Maple Leaf Gardens against Santana.